wysaid/FotorSDK-iOS/README.md

 Usage
 ---
-Getting started with FotorSDK-iOS is dead simple.
-Just initialize it with an UIimage and set a delegate.
-Then you can use it as a usual ViewController.
+Getting started with FotorSDK-iOS is very simple.
+After initializing an instance of EIPhotoSDKEditorController with a UIImage and setting a proper delegate, you can use the instance as a normal UIViewController.
 [Demo apps](https://github.com/koluray/ImageEditor-ios)

 ```  objc